Skip to main content

 Do artificial sweeteners contribute to/play a role in obesity?

-People may use artificial sweeteners to reduce the total calories they consume in their diet as part of an effort to avoid overweight and obesity, which have been linked to at least 13 types of cancer.
-Concerns have been raised that some artificial sweeteners might increase obesity, potentially having an indirect effect on cancer risk, although the findings are mixed (8).
-For example, in a small randomized clinical trial of adults with overweight or obesity, participants who drank beverages containing sucrose or saccharin had a significant increase in body weight compared with those who drank beverages containing aspartame, rebA (highly purified stevia), or sucralose (9).
-However, a systematic review and meta-analysis of 17 randomized controlled trials in adults found that substituting low- and no-calorie sweetened beverages for sugar-sweetened beverages was associated with small improvements in body weight (10).
+People may use artificial sweeteners to reduce the total calories they consume in their diet as part of an effort to avoid overweight and obesity, conditions that have been linked to at least 13 types of cancer.
+Concerns have been raised that some artificial sweeteners might increase obesity, potentially having an indirect effect on cancer risk, although the findings are mixed (15).
+For example, in a small randomized clinical trial of adults with overweight or obesity, participants who drank beverages containing sucrose or saccharin had a significant increase in body weight whereas those who drank beverages containing aspartame, rebA (highly purified stevia, a natural plant-based sweetener), or sucralose did not (16).
+However, a systematic review and meta-analysis of 17 randomized controlled trials found that substituting low- and no-calorie sweetened beverages for sugar-sweetened beverages was associated with small improvements in body weight (17).

 Selected References